Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

-## Ethereum, I'm watching you: Implementing Polynomial Regression onto
+## Ethereum, I'm watching you: Implementing Polynomial Regression onto Stock and Ethereum Data

 ### This project focuses on Ethereum as the main subject of the machine learning model.